KB33t-tech/amaze_game/README.md

   	Step2: 	from there, one can find the artifacts inside $basedir/target/

-{\large Instructions and commands for building, running, and testing the game  }
+**Instructions and commands for building, running, and testing the game  **

 cd into the base directory called "project", and perform the following commands: